NYUCCL/psiTurk/doc/forward.rst

 JavaScript.

-To get you started, psiTurk provides a fully functioning example experiment in the :ref:`stroop` section that you can use as a template for your own study. psiTurk also includes a library of basic Javascript functions (see :ref:`api-overview`) that you can insert into your code to handle page transitions, load images, and
+To get you started, psiTurk provides a fully functioning example experiment in the :ref:`example-project-stroop` section that you can use as a template for your own study. psiTurk also includes a library of basic Javascript functions (see :ref:`api-overview`) that you can insert into your code to handle page transitions, load images, and